 The mission runs from 9.30am to 4pm.

 Extended care is also available from 8.30am to 6pm - an additional charge applies.

 All Hive missions finish with an exhibition, showcase or performance for parents.
 The format depends on each particular mission.
 We usually ask parents to arrive between 15 and 30 minutes early to get the most out of the showcases.

-Prices for this mission start at £57 per day per child.
-The daily price decreases as more days are booked.
+The price for this mission starts at £124 per child for 2 days The daily price decreases as more days are booked.
 We also offer sibling, multi-week and group discounts.
 Please click here to see our price list.

 One free Hive T-Shirt is given to each child on this mission.
 Replacements will be charged for at a rate of £8 per T-shirt.